thibautjombart/covid19_bed_occupancy/app/include/info.md

 data reported.
 This may occur, for example, if admission rates are high and staff have limited opportunity to update the database with new records.

+Bed occupancies for non-critical care and critical care are modelled separately (see caveats).

 ### Summary

 The forecasting approach can be summarised as follows; for each simulation: